takanori-fujiwara/ccpca/README.md

     `python3 sample.py`

-##### 2) Installation of fc-view

-* If you want to use the algorithms for scalable visualization of features' contributions, please follow the next steps.

-* Move to "ccpca/fc_view" directory

-* Install the modules with pip3

-    `pip3 install . `

 ******

 Usage
 -----
 * With Python3
+    * Import installed modules from python, for example:
+        - `from cpca import CPCA`
+        - `from ccpca import CCPCA`
+        - `from fc_view import OptSignFlip, MatReorder`
-    * Import installed modules from python (e.g., `from ccpca import CCPCA`).
-See ccpca/sample.py and sample.ipynb for examples.
+    * See ccpca/sample.py and sample.ipynb for examples.
+    * Also, there are detailed documentations in cpca/cpca.py, ccpca/ccpca.py, fc_view/mat_reorder.py, and fc_view/opt_sign_flip.py

 * With C++
     * Include header files (e.g., ccpca.hpp) in C++ code with cpp files (e.g., ccpca.cpp).